tuinannan/tuinannan.github.io/content/_index.md

 <i class="fas fa-flag"></i> SW: GPU ROP Attacks  **<a href="files/usenix24_2.pdf" style="color: #464646"> [USENIX Seurity'24]</a>**

-**<span style="color: green">
+**<span style="color: green">Openings:</span>** **I am looking for new PhD students to join my research team.
+If you are passionate about related research topics, please email with your CV and a brief introduction of your research interests.**

-Openings: I am looking for new PhD students to join my research team.
-If you are passionate about related research topics, please email with your CV and a brief introduction of your research interests.</span>**
+**<span style="color: green">Office Hours</span>** **I dedicate 30 minutes every week to provide guidance or suggestions for first-generation college or underrepresented students.
+If you need help or wish to discuss topics such as life, career paths, graduate school applications, or research ideas or computer systems and computer security, please fill out the [form](https://forms.gle/uLZz8Vs4zSkb1WWk6) to arrange a meeting.**
 ---
 ### Contact Info